TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 #### Go To Top Button

-  - As the main content of our website is a single-page scroll, we implemented am 'up' arrow to allow the user to return to the top of the website.
+  - As the main content of our website is a single-page scroll, I implemented a 'up' arrow to allow the user to return to the top of the website.
 The button is in the same font colour as the website, with the dark blue colour used for the logo.
 This is to allow the user to clearly see it at all times.
-  - This was used instead of a sticky Nav bar, as it is something slightly different.
+  - This was used instead of a sticky nav bar, as it is something slightly different.
 A sticky nav bar would clash with each section title.
 The background colour of the nav bar and each section is the same.
 This is to create a nice aesthetic.
 The sticky nav bar would confuse the user, as it could blend in with the section title.
   - This feature is only on tablet and above devices.

 ![Go To Top Button](assets/readme-images/features-go-to-top-btn.png)